Where We Be

 We did something we rarely do -- repeated the

-was a mix of fog, mist, and rain, so even though
+first day was a mix of fog, mist, and rain, so

-couldn't see anything more than 50 feet in front
+View Trail" we couldn't see more than 50 feet in

-of us.
-The second day was sunny and mostly
+The second day was sunny and mostly clear,

 really does live up to its name.
 In fact, these

-were some of the best views we’ve had of
+were some of the best views we had of Eiger,

-how different the two hike experiences were --
+amazing how different these two hikes were --

 To get to the trailhead we took the funicular